 Surprise the Market with Disruptive Thinking

-Leave your competition in the dust.
-Williams writes:
+Leave your competition in the dust through disruptive innovation.

 “I’m not talking about little tweaks here and there.
 I’m talking about a way of thinking that surprises the market again and again with exciting, unexpected solutions.
 A way of thinking that produces an unconventional strategy that leaves competitors scrambling to catch up.
 A way of thinking that turns consumer expectations upside down and takes an industry into its next generation.
 It’s what I call disruptive thinking.”